Lost Patrol (video game): Development

 Lost Patrol began as an idea to make a game in the style of Cinemaware's interactive film titles but with more gameplay, and the designer and artist Ian Harling even sent a game concept to Cinemaware and six other companies but was rejected, until Ocean Software's Gary Bracey accepted it in early 1989 when they decided to move on to the 16-bit market.
 Lost Patrol was originally intended by Ocean as a follow-up to 1987's Platoon and was thus initially subtitled Platoon II.

 Upon reading more about the atrocities of the Vietnam War, Harling decided to incorporate moral dilemmas into the plot.
 Several segments were changed or abandoned altogether due to technical limitations and other reasons, such as the tunnel sequence which was cut altogether.
 Harling created the graphics using Deluxe Paint II, scanned hand-drawn images with photographic references, and digitized Vietnam footage stills for the Amiga as the prime platforms.
 His original 32-color graphics were then downgraded for the Atari ST.

 The game was programmed by Simon Cooke, with whom Harling had previously worked on an unreleased game, Xenodrome.
 Nick Byron aided them with ideas and additional coding and also created the hand-to-hand sequence.
-There was a widely pirated, leaked Amiga version of the game that was incomplete, buggy and prone to crash.
+There was a widely pirated, leaked Amiga version of the game that was incomplete, buggy, extremely hard and prone to crashes.
 Lost Patrol was also later ported to MS-DOS by Astros Productions.
-The main theme playing throughout the game was composed by Chris Glaister.
+The main theme playing throughout the Amiga version was composed by Chris Glaister.